Quansight-Labs/quansight-labs-site/posts/2021/11/pydata-extensibility-vision.md

      alt="A diagram outlining CuPy support for SciPy and scikits." src="/images/2021/11/CuPy_support_scipy_scikits_with_details.png">
     <i>
-    Proposed dispatch mechanism layers for enabling CuPy and Dask support.
+    <br>Proposed dispatch mechanism layers for enabling CuPy and Dask support.
-    This will also support any other array library with the same Array API standard support and `uarray` backends.
+    <br>This will also support any other array library with the same Array API standard support and `uarray` backends.
     </i>
 </p>